nirkaufman/state-workshop-ref/docs/part_1_foundations.md

-# Part I :: String Foundations
+# Part I :: Strong Foundations

 - discuss what is state
 - you can't be in two states in the same time